pureskillgg/docs/docs/datascience/old/csgo/csds/README.md

   > You can create game authentication codes to allow third-party websites and applications to manage your game without running the actual game client.
 Third-party websites and applications can use this authentication code to access your match history, your overall performance in those matches, download replays of your matches, and analyze your gameplay.

 - **What mechanisms or procedures were used to collect the data ?**
-  The CS2 server records a stream of events from every player and game element into a demo.
+  The CS:GO server records a stream of events from every player and game element into a demo.
   We then collect the demo file through the APIs described above or through manual upload.

 - **If the dataset is a sample from a larger set, what was the sampling strategy?**
   It is a full sample of data from PureSkill.gg, except for any demos with errors.
-  This is a subset of the many, many CS2 matches played every day.
+  This is a subset of the many, many CS:GO matches played every day.
   It is not guaranteed that this dataset is unbiased because all of the demos come from PureSkill.gg users.
   This is mitigated by the fact that generally the 9 other players in a 10 player match are not PureSkill.gg users.